 A threat intelligence platform is designed to work with other technologies deployed in a security operations center (SOC).
 Some of the commonly used technology platforms with which TIP platforms integrate to drive real-time threat intelligence operationalization across all security workflows are:

 - Incident Response Platforms

 Every organization has different levels of potential and maturity to effectively leverage threat intelligence.
 This is where TIPs play a significant role.
 By using a TIP, you can share threat information such as how threat actors plan cyberattacks, what TTPs they use, and other relevant data that provides a broader picture of cyber threat analysis, helping you prevent similar attacks from taking place.
 Furthermore, threat intelligence sharing enhances cyber threat analysis by providing deeper visibility into emerging security threats, reducing the risk of information loss, obstructing interruption in business operations, and improving regulatory compliance.
 Moreover, TIPs help lower response and dwell detection times, enabling an organization’s security teams to identify and contain threats in the early phases of the cyber kill chain and allowing them to focus on necessary tasks, thereby improving their efficiency.

-A TIP automates the process of combining internal and external threat data in a way that delivers actionable threat intelligence, accelerating and streamlining your security posture.
+A Threat Intelligence Platform (TIP) automates the process of combining internal and external threat data in a way that delivers actionable threat intelligence, accelerating and streamlining your security posture.
 Whether you are identifying relevant IOCs and addressing them, detecting and responding to threats, or simplifying your security operations, a TIP comes to your rescue with the required contextual data to quickly and effectively tackle threats.